Current Time in Tianjin, China

 Does Tianjin observe daylight saving time?

 No, Tianjin, China does not observe daylight saving time.
-The city stays on UTC+8 all year, so there are no spring-forward or fall-back changes to plan around.
+The city remains on UTC+8 all year, so there is no spring-forward or fall-back adjustment to remember.
+That makes it easier for international teams to plan recurring calls, recurring factory shifts, and shipping cutoffs without seasonal time confusion.

 What is the time difference between Tianjin and New York?

-What is the best time to call Tianjin from the UK?
+What is the best time to call Tianjin from the US or UK?

 What currency does Tianjin use?